 White Cake (easy boxed mix version)

-- 1 tsp. kosher salt if using table salt use 1/2 tsp
+- 1 teaspoon kosher salt, if using table salt use ½ tsp

 - Place softened butter and granulated sugar into stand mixer fitted with the paddle attachment and mix on medium for 1-2 minutes.

 - Add milk, oil, vanilla, and eggs and mix on medium for one minute or until ingredients are fully incorporated.

 - Place dry ingredients into stand mixer and mix on low until fully combined about 1 minute.

 - Pour batter into prepared pans 8-inch round cake pans.
 Bake at 350°F for 18-25 minutes.
 Remove from oven and let cool in pan for about 5 minutes, then turn out onto a cooling rack for at least 30 minutes.
 Cool completely before frosting.

 - In the bowl of an electric stand mixer, fitted with whisk attachment whisk butter and sugar on medium-high speed until very pale and fluffy or about five minutes.

 - Be sure to stop at least once and scrape the bowl.